richsilv/meteor-cordova-notifications/README.md

 *__registeredCallback__ (optional)* - a function to call on the client once it registers a new *regid* in the database and is thus ready to accept push notifications.

+*__messageHandler__ (optional)* - a function to override the default handler which is called on receipt of a new notification message.
+It is called with two arguments: `payload`, which contains the data payload supplied to the notifications server, and `foreground`, a boolean which indicates whether the application is currently running in the foreground.
+The default handler behaviour is described below.

 ## API

 ### NotificationClient.sendNotification(users, data) [SERVER ONLY]